3SSF/payphone-selfbot/README.md

 - More ease of use for non techy people
 - More generality on the use of this bot
 - Cleaner overall code
-- 100% compatibility on windows (please!!!!! this crashes when i run it on windows and all my tools r made for windows so i cant just switch !!)
+- 100% compatibility on window
 - GUI, yes, im really planning this, i dont know if this will ever happen.

 # Contributing to the bot